openhab/openhab-addons/bundles/org.openhab.binding.bloomsky/README.md

 The **sky** and **storm** things do not have configuration parameters, they will refresh and display units based on the bridge configuration.

-The refresh request for either the sky or storm things will also pull its associated device's information/observations.
+The refresh request for either the Sky or Storm things will also pull its associated device's information/observations.

 ## Channels